Yonis Njoh: Move to Viborg

 On 3 February 2025, on transfer deadline day, it was confirmed that Njoh joined Danish Superliga side Viborg on a loan agreement until the end of the season, with an option to buy included.
 The option was exercised on 31 March when the club announced they had signed him on a permanent contract until 2029, which started during the summer transfer window.

 In his first start, Njoh scored his first goal for Viborg in a 3–1 victory over Vejle on 2 March.
 In a match against Sønderjyske on 26 April, he was substituted on in the 70th minute of the match as Viborg trailed 0–2.
 He went on to score twice within 15 minutes to secure a 2–2 draw for Viborg.
 His substitute appearance led to him being named to the Superliga team of the week.

 Personal life

 Born in France, Njoh is of Cameroonian descent and holds both French and Cameroonian nationalities.
-His older brother, Lilian Njoh, is a defender for Salernitana.
+His older brother, Lilian Njoh, also plays professionally as a defender.